 If you have already been married, evidence of death, nullity or dissolution will need to be provided to your Celebrant.

 At your Rehearsal, or at a time which is convenient, as close to the wedding date as possible, you will be asked to sign the Declaration of No Legal Impediment.
-This document is basically saying you are not already married and there is no other legal circumstance that would mean you can’t get married.
-Don’t stress – Your Celebrant will go through all this with you.
+Don’t stress – Your Celebrant will go through all this with you!

 There will be three Marriage Certificates to sign on the day, your Celebrant will give you one to keep, they will keep one, and the other will be sent by your Celebrant to the Registry of Births, Deaths and Marriages in the State or Territory where your marriage took place.

-You will need to apply for an official Marriage Certificate from the WA Department of Births, Deaths & Marriages.
-You can get all the information you need from their website: http://www.bdm.dotag.wa.gov.au/M/marriage_certificate.aspx
+You will then need to apply for an Official Marriage Certificate from the WA Department of Births, Deaths & Marriages (or in the State where your Marriage took place).
+See the BDM Website for more info.

 Please feel free to contact me to discuss any of the above!